-The new era of technological change has the potential to both create jobs and displace them.
+The new era of technological change will both create jobs and displace them.

 This is because the introduction of technologies such as automation, blockchain and artificial intelligence can replace dangerous, manual, or monotonous, jobs.
-In Industry 4.0, automation will replace some jobs, AIs others, and some will be replaced by both.
+Some jobs will be susceptible to automation, others to AI, and some will be affected by both.
 The people in those jobs – largely low-skilled labour jobs – are therefore at threat of unemployment.

 Unfortunately, job loss in the era of technological is unavoidable.
 Industry 4.0 will demand the replacement and reskilling of some jobs.
 But will this mean disaster?